nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

        For example "Referral items are not supported by the provider system.”

+## Consultations containing confidential items

+Where a consultation is marked as confidential it will (as per the structured requirements on confidentially) not be included returned data and the Confidential Items warning message will be included in the `List` containing the query response.

+Where a consultation is not marked as confidential but includes items that are marked as confidential or are considered sensitive, the following information is returned:
+* The consultation will be included in the response as normal
+* The confidential item(s) will NOT be included in the response
+* There will be NO reference to the confidential item(s) in the `List` profiles defining the consultaton structure.
+* The Confidential Items warning message will be included in the `List` containing the query response.
+The warning will NOT be included in the `List` profiles defining the consultaton structure.

+In effect, there will be a warning message that items were excluded from the response due to confidentiality but there will be no indication from which consultation(s) they were removed from.

 ## Suppression of empty consultations, topics and headings

 On some systems all or almost all record entry is captured in the context of a consultation.
 This, coupled with default behaviours such as starting a consultation on opening a patient record, leads to the phenomenon of 'empty' consultations where the Data/Dr/Place/Type has been created as a default but there is no subsequent entry of any clinical information within the consultation.